as6cd0/splibv2/splibDocumentation.md

 --[[
-IsMobile = <bool> - This is if you want to view it on mobile only IsPc = <bool> - This is if you want to view it on pc only Name = <string> - The name of the slider.
+IsMobile = <bool> - This is if you want to view it on mobile only IsPc = <bool> - This is if you want to view it on pc only Name = <string> - The name of the slider
-Min = <number> - The minimal value of the slider.
+Min = <number> - The minimal value of the slider
-Max = <number> - The maxium value of the slider.
-Increment = <number> - How much the slider will change value when dragging.
-Default = <number> - The default value of the slider.
-ValueName = <string> - The text after the value number.
-Flag <string> - This is if you want to save the value even after the library is closed.
-Callback = <function> - The function of the slider.
+Max = <number> - The maxium value of the slider Increment = <number> - How much the slider will change value when dragging Default = <number> - The default value of the slider ValueName = <string> - The text after the value number Flag <string> - This is if you want to save the value even after the library is closed Callback = <function> - The function of the slider
 ]]
 ```
 ## Change Slider Value